 When emergencies happen, sometimes driving yourself or a loved one to the emergency room is not the best option.
-If in doubt, you should call 911 and our ambulance services will do the rest.
-Do not drive if you are having severe chest pain or bleeding, if you feel like you may faint or if your vision is impaired.
+If in doubt, you should call 911, and our ambulance services will do the rest.
+Do not drive if you are having severe chest pain or bleeding if you feel like you may faint or your vision is impaired.

 For certain medical emergencies, including heart attack and stroke, an ambulance is the best option for transportation to the hospital because paramedics can begin life-saving care on the way.

-The Crisp Regional EMS team includes 32 highly skilled emergency medical technicians (EMTs) and paramedics, all trained in advanced life support, advanced cardiac life support, pediatric advanced life support and other specialized areas of care.
-All EMS employees are experienced in IV therapy, oxygen therapy and other skills required in emergencies.
+The Crisp Regional EMS team includes 32 highly skilled emergency medical technicians (EMTs) and paramedics, all trained in advanced life support, advanced cardiac life support, pediatric advanced life support, and other specialized care areas.
+All EMS employees are experienced in IV therapy, oxygen therapy, and other skills required in emergencies.

-Crisp Regional Health Services provides EMS to the citizens of Crisp County under contractual agreements with the Crisp County Board of Commissioners.
+Crisp Regional Health Services provides EMS to Crisp County citizens under contractual agreements with the Crisp County Board of Commissioners.
 David Edwards, EMS director, is a long-time paramedic.
 Sheila Southerland, MD, an emergency medicine physician, is our medical director.
-All care provided is under the guidance and license of the physicians at Crisp Regional Hospital’s Emergency Department.
+All care provided is under the physicians’ guidance and license at Crisp Regional Hospital’s Emergency Department.

-Each year, we respond annually to more than 5,700 calls for medical help – calls to 911 or from police at accident or traffic scenes.
+Each year, we respond annually to more than 5,700 calls for medical help, such as calls to 911 or police at accidents or traffic scenes.
 Because all of our team members are trained EMTs and paramedics, patients receive basic and advanced life support at the scene and during transport to the hospital.

 It is important to be prepared for an emergency at all times.
 To expedite treatment, we encourage you to carry an information card with the following information, along with your insurance card and photo identification.